 | Batch fleet invoicing | ||

-ShopView manages jobs once they're entered into the system.
+ShopView manages jobs once they are entered into the system.
 MetaFleet creates the job from the inbound call โ the AI extracts the breakdown location, equipment type, and urgency, then auto-assigns the nearest available tech.
 For shops fielding emergency calls, that difference is measured in hours per day.

 MetaFleet transcribes and analyzes every inbound and outbound call.
 It flags missed details, measures customer sentiment, and builds a job record without anyone typing a word.
-ShopView's AI ShopCoach is a chat assistant โ it answers questions, but it doesn't listen to your calls or capture job data.
+ShopView's AI ShopCoach is a chat assistant โ it answers questions, but it does not listen to your calls or capture job data.

 MetaFleet's AI analyzes the customer complaint, equipment history, and photos to suggest likely failures, recommended parts, and repair steps โ before the tech leaves the yard.
-ShopView doesn't offer pre-arrival diagnostic support.
+ShopView does not offer pre-arrival diagnostic support.
 Techs show up and assess on-site.

 Being honest about ShopView's strengths matters.
 If these features define your operation, they belong in your evaluation.

-ShopView includes DVIR (Driver Vehicle Inspection Report) integration and DOT-specific compliance workflows.
+ShopView includes DVIR integration and DOT-specific compliance workflows.
 For shops where compliance documentation is a core deliverable to fleet customers, this is a meaningful feature.

 ShopView tracks wrench time vs. idle time per technician โ useful for shops evaluating productivity and flat-rate efficiency.
-MetaFleet tracks field activity but doesn't emphasize this type of in-shop labor analysis.
+MetaFleet tracks field activity but does not emphasize this type of in-shop labor analysis.

 ShopView offers batch invoicing tools for shops billing large fleet accounts on a cycle.
 If your revenue model involves consolidated monthly statements to fleet operators, ShopView's billing workflows are more developed for that use case.